 Understanding Communicative Intent

 Communicative intent is the “intended meaning of a verbalization, gesture, or behavior expressed by your child”.
 It’s not always what you take from the action or what you think it means – it’s what it means to your child.

 This can be a really hard concept for some people to grasp.

 Anyone involved in caring for your child also needs to have a thorough understanding of how your child communicates.

 You should explain this in detail to others – such as teachers, or daycare staff, extended family, etc. because they may need to adjust their expectations of communication.

 So as a parent, what do you do?

-If your child has limited oral language expression, parents and caregivers should accept their verbal attempts, and behavior, as communicative and work on understanding the child’s intent rather than trying to make them “use their words”.
+If your child has limited speech, parents and caregivers should accept their verbal attempts, and behavior, as communicative and work on understanding the child’s intent rather than trying to make them “use their words”.

 - Create a personalized “Dictionary” of your child’s verbalizations, behaviors, and gestures to let other people know what your child means.